Modern Farmhouse Interior Design: A Complete Style Guide

 Lighting often becomes a subtle focal point within the room.

-Add Greenery
+5. Add Greenery

+Plants bring life and contrast to neutral interiors.
 Simple greenery in ceramic or natural planters helps soften the space and prevent the design from feeling overly styled.
+You could create a DIY planter box for a window sill, or hang a collection of succulents in macrame holders.

-Keep the Design Simple
+6. Keep the Design Simple

+Modern farmhouse interiors work best when they remain uncluttered.
 Avoid excessive decorative signs or overly themed décor.
 Instead, focus on intentional styling and high-quality materials.

 Is Modern Farmhouse Still in Style?